silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 Just to be sure there's nothing weird going on, we ran `file` and `binwalk` on it to make sure it was a valid PNG file.

-Now there are a few ways to find the hidden text.
+There were a few ways to find the hidden text.

-We can use steghide as the original user did.
-In this case we simply type this to examine the file:
+We could use steghide as the original user did.
+In this case we simply needed to type this to examine the file:

 ```console
 root@kali:~/look_into_the_past/home/User/Pictures# steghide info doggo.jpeg